 Imagine a garden where colourful butterflies dance in the warm sunlight, adding a touch of magic to your outdoor space.
 Creating a butterfly-friendly garden isn't just about beauty; it also helps these delicate creatures thrive.
-In this blog, we'll share some easy-to-understand tips for turning your garden into a haven for butterflies.
+In this blog, we'll share some easy-to-understand tips for selecting garden flowers in sharjah and turning your garden into a haven for butterflies.

 The first step in attracting butterflies is to select the right plants.
 Butterflies love nectar-rich flowers like zinnias, marigolds, and butterfly bushes (hence the name!).
 Milkweed is a must as it's the primary food source for monarch butterfly caterpillars.
 Opt for a variety of colours and shapes in real flowers that attract butterflies.

 Sunny Spots are a Must

 Butterflies are sun seekers, so ensure your garden gets plenty of sunlight.
 Most butterfly species thrive in warm, sunny spots.
 Open areas with access to the sun will make your garden more inviting.